-Department of Mathematics and Statistics, College of Engineering and Physical Sciences
+Department of Mathematics & Statistics, College of Engineering and Physical Sciences

 Knowledge of mathematics is crucial for understanding our world.
-Students can choose to study mathematics as a minor in the B.A.
-Honours Program or as an area of concentration in the General Program.
-These specializations are designed to provide considerable flexibility for students to pursue their own mathematical interests, whether they be in the concepts of "pure" mathematics or techniques and applications.
-The Mathematics specializations develop skills that are valued in many sectors such as business, education, government, and industry.
+The Minor in Mathematics is designed to provide considerable flexibility for students to pursue their own mathematical interests, whether they be in the concepts of "pure" mathematics or techniques and applications.
+Students minoring in Mathematics will develop skills that are valued in many sectors such as business, education, government, and industry.

 A total of 5.00 credits is required to complete the Minor including: